- 27% of us barely use the expensive gyms we paid for, which adds up to $1.8 billion in wasted fees each year.

 The problem is that most of us stop there.
 We don’t get full value from the gym, with 27% of gym membership owners barely using their membership, which adds up to a waste of $1.8 billion annually.

 Gyms are also getting more expensive, with basic gym memberships costing hundreds of dollars per year.
 If you use your gym all the time and get value from it, that’s excellent.
 However, if you know that you won’t use your expensive gym membership or can’t afford it, this is for you.
-We’ve identified our top tips to help you get fit without joining a gym.
+We’ve identified our top tips to help you get fit without joining a gym and signing up for an expensive membership plan.

 Here’s our Top 10 tips to get fit without a gym membership: